YorkURobotics/Software-Team-Entrance-Task-ROS/README.md

 In order to test your node, you must launch both your launch file and the launch_test file.
 These should be launched in separate terminals.

-`bash ros2 launch launch_test launch.launch.py`
+`ros2 launch launch_test launch.launch.py`

-`bash ros2 launch {yourlauchpackage} {yourlaunchfile}`
+`ros2 launch {yourlauchpackage} {yourlaunchfile}`

 You should receive feedback in the terminal you ran launch_test in.
 This feedback is limited to message issues.
 If you are not receiving any messages from the check node in the terminal you ran launch_test in, it's likely you aren't publishing to "Dish".
-You may run `bash ros2 topic echo "Dish"` in a separate terminal to be sure.
+You may run `ros2 topic echo "Dish"` in a separate terminal to be sure.

 ## Submission